Curious how your second time pregnancy differs from the first? Learn what to expect and how this pregnancy can be different this time around.

 3. Resting can be harder with an older child in tow

 Remember that horrible morning sickness you had with your first pregnancy?
 How about when you could barely walk in your last trimester?

 As difficult as those ailments were, at least you knew you could always take a break—however long you needed.
 Even if you had a long day at work, you could count on crashing on the bed the minute you got home.

 But with an older child nearby, resting won’t be quite as certain or predictable.

-You can also gate off a section of the house to keep him safely within, or decide to stay in just one room (like his bedroom).
+You can also gate off a section of the house to keep her safely within, or decide to stay in just one room (like her bedroom).

 4. The emotional toll can feel heavy

 Every pregnancy includes a variety of emotions.
 A first-time mom might feel anxious about labor or excited about the possibilities of motherhood.

 And while many of these emotions are similar with a second time pregnancy, you can also experience a new set of feelings you never knew you could have.